nus-cs2103-AY2021S1/ip/docs/README.md

 * Delete a task:
     **`delete`**

-* Find all tasks that matches the given keyword:
+* Find all tasks that match the given keyword:
     **`find`**

 * Show an overall statistics of undone tasks: